 The Company is authorized to issue 550,000,000 shares of common stock, par value \$0.01 per share, and 10,000,000 shares of undesignated preferred stock, par value \$0.01 per share, issuable in one or more series designated by the Company's board of directors.
 No other class of capital stock is authorized.
-As of March 31, 2014 and December 31, 2013, 386,934,914 and 369,391,972 shares of common stock, respectively, were issued and outstanding and no shares of preferred stock were outstanding.
-Included in the common stock outstanding as of March 31, 2014 and December 31, 2013 are 9,000,000 shares of common stock loaned to Bank of America under a share lending agreement in connection with the offering of \$100.0 million aggregate principal amount of 2015 notes (see Note 10 - Senior convertible notes).
+As of June 30, 2014 and December 31, 2013, 394,036,984 and 369,391,972 shares of common stock, respectively, were issued and outstanding and no shares of preferred stock were outstanding.
+Included in the common stock outstanding as of June 30, 2014 and December 31, 2013 are 9,000,000 shares of common stock loaned to Bank of America under a share lending agreement in connection with the offering of \$100.0 million aggregate principal amount of 5.75% Senior Convertible Notes due 2015 (the "2015 Notes") (see Note 10 - Senior convertible notes).
 Bank of America is obligated to return the borrowed shares (or, in certain circumstances, the cash value thereof) to the Company on or about the 45th business day following the date as of which the entire principal amount of the 2015 notes ceases to be outstanding, subject to extension or acceleration in certain circumstances or early termination at Bank of America's option.
 The Company did not receive any proceeds from the sale of the borrowed shares by Bank of America, but the Company did receive a nominal lending fee of \$0.01 per share from Bank of America for the use of borrowed shares.

 On July 1, 2013, the Company entered into the Facility Agreement with Deerfield providing for the sale of up to \$160.0 million of 2019 notes to Deerfield in four equal tranches of \$40.0 million principal amount.
-A portion of the principal amount of the 2019 notes were convertible into shares of the Company's common stock at the note holder's option.

-On February 28, 2014, the Company amended the Facility Agreement to, among other things, allow Deerfield, subject to certain limitations, to convert up to an additional \$60.0 million principal amount under the then-outstanding 2019 notes into common stock after the effective date of the Amendment, at a minimum conversion price of \$5.00 per share unless the Company otherwise consents.
+On February 28, 2014, the Company amended the Facility Agreement to, among other things, allow Deerfield, subject to certain limitations, to convert up to an additional \$60.0 million principal amount under the then-outstanding 2019 notes into the Company's common stock after the effective date of the Amendment.
 The Company also agreed to register for resale up to 12,000,000 shares of common stock issuable upon conversion of the outstanding 2019 notes, with a minimum conversion price of \$5.00 per share unless the Company otherwise consents.
-The conversion price will be determined by the average of the volume weighted average prices per share during the three trading days immediately preceding the election to convert.
-As of March 31, 2014, Deerfield had converted a portion of the outstanding 2019 notes into common stock (see Note 11 - Facility financing agreement).
+The conversion price was determined by the average of the volume weighted average prices per share during the three trading days immediately preceding the election to convert.
+As of June 30, 2014, Deerfield had converted \$100.0 million of 2019 notes into the Company's common stock (see Note 11 - Facility financing agreement) and no additional principal amount of the 2019 notes is convertible.